dropqube/pv-forecast-card/README.md

 - Use `vertical-stack` or `grid` layouts for better integration
 - Colors can use `var(--theme-color)` from your HA theme
 - Try [Google's color picker](https://www.google.com/search?q=hex+color+picker)
-- Customize the remaining bar label with `remaining_label` to match your use case (e.g., "Battery", "Available", "Remaining")
+- Customize the remaining indicator label with `remaining_label` to match your use case (e.g., "Battery", "Available", "Remaining")
 - Enable tooltips with `show_tooltips: true` for detailed information when hovering over bars
 - Column width automatically adjusts based on your chosen display mode
 - Date mode is perfect for weekly planning, relative mode for quick at-a-glance information (use `relative_plus_one` for "+1d" tomorrow)